NFJones/SimpleCli/README.md

                            Validator.ValidateString("^[a-z]+$"));
                 parser.Add("port",
                            'p',
-                           "This is a custom argument.",
+                           "This is an integer validated by range.", "80",
-                           "80",
                            Arg.Type.SINGLE,
                            Validator.ValidateInt(0, 65535));